 The FVC’s goal of “promoting, facilitating and engaging in land stewardship activities” is met through our Community Outreach Program.
 This is accomplished through a variety of approaches so that members of the community can engage at a level with which they are comfortable:

-The Precious Frog project offers fun, hands-on wetland field trips to Fraser Valley students.
+Currently, our Precious Frog project offers fun, hands-on wetland field trips to Fraser Valley students.

 The team at Precious Frog is dedicated to the recovery of the endangered Oregon Spotted Frog.